Vaping & Smoking | Bad for Singers? Does it Affect Singing Voice?

 The dangers of smoking are widely understood.
 What about vaping?
 Vaping is considered a safer, less harmful alternative to traditional cigarettes and is growing more and more popular.
 However, is it good for a singer to vape or smoke?

-While we know what to eat and drink as a singer, little is known about the long-term side effects of vaping – so can it really be trusted to be part of a singer’s lifestyle?
-This article explores what is known about vaping and the hidden dangers that e-liquids pose to your voice.
+While we know what to eat and drink as a singer, little is known about the long-term side effects of vaping and singing – so can it really be trusted to be part of a singer’s lifestyle?
+This article explores what is known about vaping and the hidden dangers that e-liquids pose to your voice – for example, does vaping change your voice?

 Is smoking bad for singing?

-Smoking attacks your whole body.
+Smoking attacks your whole body and smoking can ruin your singing voice.
 The tar from cigarettes can damage your heart, skin, brain, lungs, throat, and bones.
 No part of your body is safe from smoking – especially not your singing voice.

 Your respiratory organs are the part of your body that are affected the most by nicotine.
 Smoking tobacco cigarettes can have a damaging effect on your throat and lungs, coating them in tar and causing serious swelling.